-Long before she joined a company developing zero-emissions trucks, oil featured prominently in Elizabeth Fretheim’s life.
+Long before Elizabeth Fretheim became an executive at a firm developing zero-emissions trucks, Nikola Motor Company (NASDAQ:NKLA), oil featured prominently in her life.
 She lived in six countries by the age of seven because of her father’s work in the industry.

 But Fretheim had a realization 15 years ago while working on a project to design and build a workforce hotel in the oil sands of northern Alberta, Canada.
 She saw the massive tailings ponds left behind from the extraction process.
 “I was crushed,” she said.